CMUS 218 Commercial Music Production and Audio

 The student will ensure progress through the course project by completing a music track as the first stage.
 This assignment is intended to have the instrumental production completed as the student moves into vocals and mixing in future project stages.

-For the third and final stage of the project, this assignment exactly models how a student may submit his or her creative content to a potential client such as a producer, publisher, record label, etc.
+For the fourth stage of the project, this assignment models how a student might prepare and submit his or her creative content to a potential client such as a music producer, publisher, record label, etc.

 (CLO: A, B, C, D)

 Quizzes will be given on a regular basis to test understanding of assigned Learn items.
-Quizzes are open-book/open-notes.
-Questions will be true/false, multiple-choice and multiple-answer, and the quiz will have time limit of 60 minutes.
+Quizzes are open book, open notes.
+Questions may be true/false, multiple choice, multiple answer, essay, or matching with a time limit of 1 hour.
 Each quiz may be attempted twice, with the highest score counting towards the grade.
 (CLO: A, B, C)

 A final exam will be given to assess each student’s knowledge and skill in audio production.
+The quiz includes multiple-choice, true/false, and multiple-answer questions.
+The open book/open note quiz is limited to 2 hours.
 (CLO: A, B, C, D)

 Have questions about this course or a program?